microsoft/accessibility-insights-action/docs/ado-extension-overview.md

 _This extension is in beta and preview mode._

-The Accessibility Insights for Azure DevOps extension enables you to integrate Accessibility Insights' automated checks, powered by [axe-core](https://github.com/dequelabs/axe-core), into your Azure pipeline.
+Accessibility Insights for Azure DevOps is an extension that enables you to integrate Accessibility Insights' automated checks, powered by [axe-core](https://github.com/dequelabs/axe-core), into your Azure pipeline.

 ## Features